-Anyway, here are the best wood trains from my toy box picked for their fun, entertainment, value and realism to inspire imagination and educational value.
-These have been picked on the basis of entertainment value my children and those of friends visiting got from them, their comments and reviews from across the rest of the web.
+Here are the best wood trains from my toy box picked on the basis of entertainment value my children and those of friends visiting got from them, their comments and the time spent playing using them on the wooden tracks.

 The Mighty Red Action loco from Brio has it all going for it and will power your child’s imagination to the max.

-A built in motor lets it zoom around the track – forwards and, unusually, backwards – under its own battery power even when pulling several wagons.
+A built-in motor lets it zoom around the track — forwards and, unusually, backward — under its own battery power even when pulling several wagons.

 While it may seem expensive you get a lot more bang for buck than with other wooden engines.
-Along with the motor it also has lights, sounds and handy switch to disengage the motor – so it can also be pushed around under hand power – all of which make it pretty good value for money.
+Along with the motor, it also has lights, sounds, and a handy switch to disengage the motor — so it can also be pushed around under hand power — all of which makes it pretty good value for money.

 The glorious Red livery with Yellow lines, numbering and domes give it a distinctive finish and make it a firm favourite for every child while it’s excellent manufacturing quality and strength mean it can withstand toddler play making it a favourite of parents too.